 << Go Back up to Atmospheric Theatres Main Page

-Originally opened November 4, 1927 as an Atmospheric style theatre, designed by architect W. Scott Dunne.
-It had 1,040 seats.
+The 1,040-seat Arcadia originally opened on 4th November 1927 as an Atmospheric style theatre, designed by architect W. Scott Dunne.
 Built for just $95,000, the theatre put another 50% into equipment including top of the line Simplex projectors, Brenkert spotlights, dual-dissolving lantern projection for pre-show, and a large Renter 12-pipe organ with echo organ and a multitude of instruments.

 The Mediterranean garden themed atmospheric interior was punctuated with six different colors of chairs (orchid, cafe-au-lait, green, Chinese Red, sky blue, desert sand and black) to add to its creative flair.
 Wrought iron was found everywhere from lighting fixtures to mirrors to poster frames to railing.
 The rustic tree stump sign out front was another quirky calling card supported by railroad ties and featuring a high-tech one-line scrolling text attractor.